xxfoundation/elixxir-crypto/README.md

 `csprng` wraps the golang crypto/rand package so that we can use different random number generators interchangeably when the need arises.

-`cyclic` wraps our Large Int struct so that if we need to come up with constant-time implementations of big integer operations to avoid leaking information It also implements modular operations within a cyclic group.
+`cyclic` wraps our large.Int structure.
+It is designed to be used in conjunction with the cyclic.Group object.
+The cyclic.Group object will provide implementations of various modular operations within the group.
+A cyclic.IntBuffer type will be created to store large batches of groups.

 `diffieHellman` implements a Diffie-Hellman key exchange.
 Includes creation of DH keypairs, DH session keys, and checking the validity of DH public keys.